greenm01/grungy/README.md

 TODO (short term):
   1) Finish implementing all the widgets from termui
   2) Finish examples from termui
-  3) Update this readme with schreenshots
+  3) Update this readme with screenshots
   4) Documentation

 TODO (longer term):